FiiveAB/vue-toggle-switches/README.md

 A Vue.js component for simple switches with theme support for [bulma](http://bulma.io), [bootstrap](http://getbootstrap.com/) and custom themes.

-This is a fork from [vue-switches], which is no longer maintained.
+This is originally a fork from [vue-switches](https://www.npmjs.com/package/vue-switches), which is no longer maintained.

+In this fork, We've added webpack to build the component.
+This allows us to offer better compatibility across different environments, optimized code performance, and more granular control over the build process.

 ## Installation